 Since then, I’ve contributed my singing and mandolin playing to numerous bands, other peoples’ and my own.

-Of all the ensembles I’ve led, my favorite came together several years ago when I had an administrative day job at Princeton University.
+One of the best came together several years ago when I had an administrative day job at Princeton University:

-We quickly recruited two amazingly gifted undergrads — Brittany Haas (fiddle, now a busy Nashville-based show and session player) and Theo Beers (bass, now a PhD candidate specializing in Persian literature at University of Chicago).
+We quickly recruited two amazingly gifted undergrads — Brittany Haas (fiddle, now a busy Nashville-based show and session player) and Theo Beers (standup bass, now a PhD candidate specializing in Persian literature at University of Chicago).

 Later, we were joined by a New Jersey bluegrass and contra dance music comrade of mine, veteran multi-instrumentalist Paul Prestopino.